ray1007/pytorch-word2vec/README.md

 - found that using memeory view instead of numpy array in cython is a bit faster.

 ### Features to be added:
-- fixed bug in cbow producer
-- evaluation not good. does lr has sth to do woth the performance? or maybe other bug?

-- lr anneal
-- random number generator in C (Cython)
 - skip-gram